 In January, a severe hardware flaw was discovered in Intel’s microprocessors (named “Meltdown”).
-An additional vulnerability, which is much more severe, and challenges the design of modern CPUs has also been discovered – named “Spectre”.
-These are vulnerabilities in computer hardware, not software and they affect virtually all high-end microprocessors produced over the last 20 years.
+An additional vulnerability, named “Spectre” has also been discovered.
+This one is much more severe, and it challenges the design of modern CPUs.
+These two are vulnerabilities in computer hardware, not software.
+As such, they affect virtually all high-end microprocessors produced over the last 20 years.
 Patching them requires large-scale coordination across the industry, and in some cases drastically affects the performance of computers.
 Moreover, sometimes patching isn’t possible; the vulnerability will remain until the computer is discarded.

 An attacker can create a foothold inside any organization, using an email containing a specially crafted DOC or PDF file that utilizes Spectre.
-This foothold can be used for any malicious activity such as malware or ransomware.
+He can then use this foothold for any malicious activity such as malware or ransomware.

 Spectre and Meltdown aren’t anomalies.
-They represent a new area to look for vulnerabilities and a new avenue of attack.
-An evidence to this is that several different groups of unrelated people had individually discovered the aforementioned exploits during the same few months, all while exploring the field of hardware exploits more intently.
+Instead, they represent a new area to look for vulnerabilities and a new avenue of attack.
+An evidence to this is that several different groups of unrelated people had individually discovered the aforementioned exploits during the same few months.
+And it all happened while exploring the field of hardware exploits more intently.

 How are modern CPUs designed today?

 Microprocessors have become so fast that they spend a lot of time waiting for data (CPU instructions) to move in and out of memory.
 The speculative execution mechanism was designed to increase performance.
-A processor guesses what are the instructions it is going to receive (e.g., following a conditional branch) and execute them.
+A processor guesses what are the instructions that it is going to receive (e.g., following a conditional branch) and executes them.
 If the guess turns out to be correct, it’s a performance win.
-If it’s wrong, the microprocessors throw away what they’ve done without losing any time.
+If it’s wrong, the microprocessor throws away what it has done without losing any time.

-Speculative execution is used not only in CPUs.
-For example, the media world is using it all the time.
+CPUs are not the only ones using speculative execution.
+The media world, for example, is using it all the time.
 Weren’t you surprised that immediately after the super bowl all the news were filled with analysis and articles about the Eagles?
-The reporters prepared in advance for both cases, working hard to create 2 story versions and when the game ended, they discarded the wrong story where the patriots were winning, giving the reader a feeling that they are extremely fast in writing in-depth articles.
+The reporters have prepared in advance for both cases, working hard to create 2 story versions.
+Then, when the game ended, they discarded the wrong story where the patriots were winning.
+And didn’t it give you as a reader the feeling that they are extremely fast in writing in-depth articles?

-Getting back to the CPU world, the problem with the speculative execution mechanism, is that there’s no permission check when the speculative execution code is running, thus leaving all the data exposed for everyone to read.
+Getting back to the CPU world, the problem with the speculative execution mechanism is that there’s no permission check when the speculative execution code is running.
+As a result, the data is left exposed for everyone to read.